zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Melissa says, “Maybe her parents can distract her somehow.”  “ To distract (someone)” means to do something to change what that person is thinking about.
 If you are feeling sad, you might go and see a happy mo vie to distract you, to get you to stop thinking about the bad things.

 Alberto says, “She’s fine.
 She’s just looking for attent ion or frustrated she didn’t get what she wanted.”
-“To look for attention” means t o do something to get other people to notice you – to look at you.
+“To look for attention” means to do something to get other people to notice you – to look at you.
 Certain people,  adults and children, want other people to pay attention, to look at them, to th ink that they are important, and Alberto is saying that this little girl is just looki ng for attention, doing something so other people will pay attention to her.
 Or, he says, perhaps she’s frustrated.
 “To be frustrated” means to be upset, to  be mad, to be angry because you cannot do what you want to do, something is preventin g you from doing what you want to do.
 Alberto says, “If parents didn’t give in  every time their child wanted something, kids wouldn’t throw tantrums.”
 “To g ive in,” here, means to suddenly decide to do what someone is asking you to do.
 So  a child says to his mother, “Mom, I want some candy,” and the mother says, “N o,” and the child says, “Mom, I really want some candy,” and the mother says, “ No.  If you keep bothering me you’re going to have to listen to Jeff McQu illan singing.”
 But the child continues to say, “Mom, I really want some candy,” and  finally the parent, the mother in this case, gives in.
 She says, “Okay, here’s some candy,” that’s to give in.
 Alberto also uses the expression “throw tantrums, ” that’s the verb we often use; “he’s throwing a temper tantrum,” meaning having a temper tantrum.

 Melissa says, “I don’t know.
 When my son was little, he use d to throw tantrums when he didn’t know how to tell us what he needed.
 H e got frustrated and sometimes, he would start kicking and screaming.”
 “To kick”  means to move your legs in such a way that you try to hit someone or some thing.
 “To scream” means to yell.
 The expression “kicking and screaming” is use d to describe someone who is out of control, when they don’t want to do something, someone who is behaving very badly, who is acting like a child.